eficode/DevOpsCSAOS/documentation/ci-pipeline-architecture.md

 1. Run accessibility tests using treosh/lighthouse-ci-action@v7.

 ##### NOTE!
 Accessibility pipeline is currently testing the application running in production.
 This should be changed.
-One option is to build the application in similar way as in end-to-end-tests -job and run the tests against this environment.
+One option is to build the application in a similar way as in end-to-end-tests -job and run the tests against this environment.